danielepiccone/ng-pageslide/readme.md

-ps-target (required) = "#target" used when using pageslide as an element ps-open (optional) = true/false used to open and close the panel (optional) ps-speed (optional) = The speed of the transition (optional) auto-close (optional) = true if you want the panel to close on location change size (optional) = desired height/width of panel (defaults to 300px) custom-height (optional) = custom CSS for panel height (only applicable in 'right' or 'left' panels) custom-top (optional) = custom CSS for panel top (only applicable in 'right', 'left' or 'top' panels) custom-bottom (optional) = custom CSS for panel bottom (only applicable in 'right', 'left' or 'bottom' panels) custom-left (optional) = custom CSS for panel left (only applicable in 'left', 'top' or 'bottom' panels) custom-right (optional) = custom CSS for panel right (only applicable in 'right', 'top' or 'bottom' panels)
+ps-target (required) = "#target" used when using pageslide as an element ps-open (optional) = true/false used to open and close the panel (optional) ps-speed (optional) = The speed of the transition (optional) ps-auto-close (optional) = true if you want the panel to close on location change ps-size (optional) = desired height/width of panel (defaults to 300px) ps-custom-height (optional) = custom CSS for panel height (only applicable in 'right' or 'left' panels) ps-custom-top (optional) = custom CSS for panel top (only applicable in 'right', 'left' or 'top' panels) ps-custom-bottom (optional) = custom CSS for panel bottom (only applicable in 'right', 'left' or 'bottom' panels) ps-custom-left (optional) = custom CSS for panel left (only applicable in 'left', 'top' or 'bottom' panels) ps-custom-right (optional) = custom CSS for panel right (only applicable in 'right', 'top' or 'bottom' panels)
 ```

 ## Licensing